IBMDeveloperBNL/hlfabric-lab/README.md

     }
 ```

 First a connection is made to the gateway using the admin identity of the network (line 30 of the file).
 Next, an instance of the `mychannel` network is retrieved in line 33.
 An instance of the contract object is obtained in line 38.
-Note that in this demo we explicitly look for `global-citizen` as contract name and that this name matches the name of the smart contract that was deployed to the network in part 3 of this pattern.
-The contract and network are stored in a -- for this purpose created -- object called networkObj.
+Note that in this demo we explicitly look for `global-citizen` as contract name and that this name matches the name of the smart contract that was deployed to the network in [Part 3](#3-build-the-smart-contract) of this pattern.
+The contract and network are stored in a -- for this purpose created -- object called `networkObj`.
 This object is returned to the caller in line 45.

 Once connected to the network, every transaction has its own function in the client.
 All functions have the same layout.
 They expect one generic input object, called `args`.
 This object needs to have an attribute called `contract` and one called `function`.
 Besides these two args contain all attributes needed to successfully invoke the smart contract transaction.
 As an example, the `createProjectPledge` function is listed below.